Stingray City — Grand Cayman

 What to Expect During Your Visit

 Expect a short boat ride from the marina to the sandbar, followed by time in shallow water with dozens of friendly stingrays.
+The boat ride is usually smooth inside the protected North Sound.
 Guides typically help visitors feed the stingrays safely, pose for photos, and learn about their behavior.
 The experience is interactive but calm, and the water clarity makes it easy to see the stingrays gliding around your legs.

 Why It’s Worth Visiting